A 6 hour training event with Joseph Zannella, MA, LADC

 - Detail how legal and ethical issues are addressed by relevant professional organizations;

-- Articulate similarities and differences between the various codes of clinical ethics presented in the class;
+- Articulate similarities and differences between the various codes of clinical and business ethics presented in the class;

 - Explain how to reconcile differences between codes of ethics when treating individuals with co-occurring mental health and substance abuse problems;